AdobeDocs/experience-manager-screens.en/help/user-guide/creating-a-video-padding-workflow.md

 You can validate your output by:

-* Check preview of the video in the channel
+* Check a preview of the video in the channel
 * Navigate to the ***/content/dam/testvideo.mp4/jcr:content/renditions/cq5dam.video.fullhd-hp.mp4*** in CRXDE Lite, as shown in the figure below:

 ![screen_shot_2018-10-22at14326pm](assets/screen_shot_2018-10-22at14326pm.png)